Generation Chemical: How Environmental Exposures are Affecting Reproductive Health and Development

 Jessie Buckley, PhD, MPH, is an Assistant Professor of Environmental Health & Engineering and Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
 Dr. Buckley earned an MPH in Environmental & Occupational Health from the George Washington University and a PhD in Epidemiology from the University of North Carolina at Chapel Hill.
 Her research focuses on characterizing early life chemical exposures and their effects on child development using molecular epidemiology and advanced statistical approaches.
 As an NIEHS Outstanding New Environmental Scientist (ONES) awardee, Dr. Buckley is studying how chemical exposures impact childhood bone health, a significant but understudied component of child well-being.
 She is also Co-Chair of the Chemical Exposures Working Group of the NIH Environmental influences on Child Health Outcomes (ECHO) Program and Director of Chemical Exposure Methodology at the ECHO Data Analysis Center.

-This webinar will be moderated by Tracey Woodruff, PhD, MPH, Professor, Department of Obstetrics, Gynecology, and Reproductive Sciences; Director, Program on Reproductive Health and the Environment; University of California, San Francisco.
-It will last for 70 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Tracey Woodruff, PhD, MPH, Professor, Department of Obstetrics, Gynecology, and Reproductive Sciences; Director, Program on Reproductive Health and the Environment; University of California, San Francisco.
+It lasted for 70 minutes and was recorded for our call and webinar archive.